 Natural window light is another great type of lighting to work with.
 When the light is bouncing in (not streaming in directly) you get a nice, soft light that is still very bright.
 Position a subject – a product, food, toys, flowers, etc. – in the lit area and photograph from different angles.
 If the light is still too bright you can use white fabric (a sheet or shower curtain) in the window to diffuse the light a bit more.
 Or use the bright light as is to make big shadows and create drama.

 A photography scavenger hunt can be great fun especially when there are multiple students involved.
 You don’t even need to create a hunt – we made one for you (and a video to go with it).
 Most of the items on our hunt can be found around the house or yard.
 Our hunt includes a picture cue version for the youngest and can be used as a hunt for all items or like a BINGO game.
 The scavenger hunt can be used individually, in teams, as a cooperative or competitive activity and it can be used over and over (as an added challenge tell the participants to use new photos and ideas each time).

 Beginner photographers often take all of their photos from eye level – and all the same direction and from the same viewpoint.
 Encourage your student to try other perspectives such as from up above (bird’s eye view) or down below, even lying on the ground (worm’s eye view).
 Have them move around a subject and shoot from different angles and sides.
 Move those feet!

-Once they get the hang of changing perspective have them try using Forced Perspective.
-Forced perspective requires the photographer to use two subject of vastly different sizes yet photograph them from an angle or perspective that forces the viewer to “see” them as the same size.
+Once they get the hang of changing perspectives have them try using Forced Perspective.
+Forced perspective requires the photographer to use two subjects of vastly different sizes, yet photograph them from an angle or perspective that forces the viewer to “see” them as the same size.
 For some great examples, check out this site and see the photo below.